 Star Wars: The Rise of Skywalker - 5 Things To Know Before Watching The Movie This Weekend

-Is the release of Star Wars Episode IX, making you nostalgic?
-Do you plan on watching clips from the previous eight films or are you feeling lost in the hype of Star Wars pop culture?
+Is the release of Star Wars: The Rise of Skywalker this Friday, December 20, making you nostalgic?
+Do you plan on watching clips from the previous eight Star Wars films or are you feeling lost in the hype of Star Wars pop culture?
 While Jedi Master Yoda and storm troopers are taking over your feed, (thanks to Disney releasing The Mandalorian) you might feel a little lost and with only a few days for the upcoming release, it may feel like the right time to panic but fear not we are bringing you the right of passage for the Star Wars Episode IX: The Rise of Skywalker.

-After eight movies in four decades, as another trilogy of Star Wars Saga comes to an end-possibly with the long lineage of Jedis-here are 5 things you need to know before, The Rise of Skywalker hits the big screen this weekend.
+After eight movies in four decades, as another trilogy of Star Wars Saga comes to an end-possibly with the long lineage of Jedis - here are five things you need to know before Star Wars: The Rise of Skywalker hits the big screen this weekend.

 May The Force Be With You

-If you have ever been around a Star Wars fan, you would have definitely heard these words, 'May The Force Be With You'.
+If you have ever been around a Star Wars fan, you would have definitely heard these words, 'May the force be with you'.
 They have turned out to be the most important piece of any conversation among the fanatics, it means wishing someone good luck or are said religiously while bidding goodbye.
 The Force is what the entire franchise talks about, it is an energy field that connects every living being across the galaxy.
-Which brings us to the next one,
+Which brings us to the next one.

-"No one's ever really gone." - Luke to Leia.
+"No one's ever really gone." - Luke Skywalker to Princess Leia

 In The Last Jedi, the eight-film of the franchise, Luke who leaves the material world to join the force, moments before dying tells sister Leia, "No one is ever really gone'.
 Remember how I mentioned earlier, the Force binds everything, it also where the masters of the Jedi go after passing on.
 So throughout the years, we have had dead but beloved characters showing up to help their apprentices in time of need.
 We have seen Yoda appear recently in The Last Jedi and Luke will show up in a time of need for Rey in The Rise of Skywalker.